thehar/job-tracker/README.md

 # 📊 Job Tracker

+Job searches are all about using AI these days, but those sites gobble up all of your data.
+This is personal side project using a mix of personal coding and a testbed for my Cursor playground.

 A modern, client-side job application tracking system with analytics, CSV import/export, and weekly reporting features.
 Built with vanilla HTML, CSS, and JavaScript - no frameworks, no backend required.
 Features a beautiful dark theme with responsive design, centralized state management, and comprehensive job search management tools.

 ![Job Tracker Screenshot](https://github.com/thehar/job-tracker/blob/b0268c85a5cbb41ddda3076b34d69ef2b0210c60/images/screenshot.png)